matimortari/cloudcast/README.md

 # CloudCast 🌤️🌧️

-A simple and elegant weather website with focus on ease of use.
+A simple and elegant weather website with focus on user-friendly design.
 CloudCast uses the [Open Meteo](https://open-meteo.com) API to provide weather data for anywhere in the world.

 This project is based on a tutorial from [FreeCodeCamp](https://www.youtube.com/watch?v=Reny0cTTv24), with some modifications and improvements made by me.